 So I’m having an early morning breakfast at a hotel where I’m speaking that day for a group of financial advisers.
 I strike up a conversation with the guy sitting at the next table.
 And it turns out that he is attending the conference.

 He shares that he’s been in the business for 20 years and has been pretty successful, but he actually came to the meeting to hear me speak about social media and LinkedIn, because he “…just doesn’t get it.
 Why should I post what I’m doing?
 Who cares about that?
 Isn’t it just people talking about what they had for lunch?”

 Create Visibility in a “Noisy” World

 After explaining the differences in etiquette on LinkedIn versus Facebook or Twitter, we talked about content that would be valuable to his network.
 He still didn’t think anyone would see it, and so he was still a bit resistant.
 But we left breakfast with him saying he was willing to keep his mind open, which in my book is a win.

-2. It helps to use the new “tagging” tool to reference someone who is in your LinkedIn network but is outside of your immediate sphere of influence.
 I had a post which was a photo taken of me and Blane Warrene of Arokovi at a conference.
-My reach with that update was 1500% higher than normal (1614 views)!
+My reach with that update was 1500% higher than what I got normally at the time (1614 views)!
 A lot of that stemmed from the fact that Blane, while my LinkedIn connection, swims in a different circle than I do.
 He has a robust network of people that I don’t know who commented on and shared the update.
-It also is really apparent that…

 So people are seeing your updates…if you are putting them out there.